iluwatar/30-seconds-of-java/CONTRIBUTE.md

 In general, we are interested in well implemented standalone code snippets.
 There are some tasks that we would like to see implemented in the [issue list](https://github.com/iluwatar/30-seconds-of-java/issues).
 Please raise a new issue if there's an interesting snippet you would like to see in this library but can't implement yourself.
+Please comment on the issue that you are implementing it so that others do not work on the same thing.

 For new snippets the general implementation steps are: